 Aloha Maui Hawaii

-Hannah just recently got back from a family vacation in Maui so I obviously had to ask her for a travel guide :) She spent a week on the island relaxing and snorkeling through the reefs with the green sea turtles.
+Hannah just recently got back from a family vacation in Maui, and seeing as our company does vacation renal management, I had to ask her to give us a Maui travel guide :) She spent a week on the island relaxing and snorkeling through the reefs with the green sea turtles.
 Living the island life style one Mai Tai at a time.

 Kimo's - beach front restaurant.
 The water is so close it even comes up and splashes your feet during high tide :)